-The Code of Student Conduct outlines expected student behavior and a multitude of corrective strategies should misconduct occur.
+The Code of Student Conduct outlines expected student behavior and many corrective strategies should misconduct occur.

 The COSC addresses students' rights and responsibilities pertaining to the right to learn; attendance; students' records; grades; free speech, expression, and assembly; and publications.
-It also outlines parents' rights in regard to assuring their child's opportunity for an education.
+It also outlines parents' rights in assuring their child's education opportunity.

-Students or parents having problems interpreting the COSC should address concerns through the school principal.
+Students or parents having problems interpreting the COSC should address their concerns through the school principal.
 Additionally, should the concerns not be resolved at the school level, an appeal can be made at the region office and subsequently to the district.